Jax-Core/MIUI-Shade/README.md

 1. Open Core and head over to the **Modules** section.
 2. Select **MIUI-Shade** from the list and proceed to the **Modules** tab.
-3. Select the Media Control module and enable it.
-4. Go to the **Media** tab and select **Web**
+3. Go to the **Media** tab and select **Web**
-5. Ignore the alert for WebNowPlaying Companion extension(we've already installed this in the previous step) and press **confirm** on the bottom right.
+4. Ignore the alert for WebNowPlaying Companion extension(we've already installed this in the previous step) and press **confirm** on the bottom right.
-6. Refresh MIUI-Shade and your media controls for any website should work.
+5. Refresh MIUI-Shade and your media controls for any website should work.

 ### Weather